notRealLi/Magic-Well/README.md

 ## Description

-An API that provides numerous services such as tweets scraping and data wrangling.
+An API that provides numerous services such as tweets querying and text sentiment analysis.

 #### Technologies